SiddeshkanthLogonathan/worldquant-capstone-project/README.md

 ### Multi-Period Portfolio Optimization using Deep RL
 Below are a display of the DRL Portfolios against the Index and a classical Markowitz's Mean Variance strategy for two markets, namely the Dow Jones Industrial Average (DJIA) and the French Market Index (CAC40).
 The following models are used in the comparison:
 - Deep Reinforcement Learning Agent with a Multi-Period extension of the Ensemble of Identical Independent Evaluators (EIIE) policy function.
-- Deep Reinforcement Learning Agent with a Hybrid-Transformer (Convolutional Embeddings) policy function.
+- Deep Reinforcement Learning Agent with a Hybrid-Transformer (using Convolutional Embeddings) policy function.
 - Stock Market Index / Benchmark
 - Harry Markowitz's Multi-period Mean Variance Optimization.